Nolanjue/lumaa-spring-2025-swe/README.md

 ## Environment Setup

-1. Backend (.env setup): You must fill in all 3, they are used for setting up our backend features Create a `.env` file in the `backend` directory:
+1. Backend (.env setup): You must fill in all 3, they are used for setting up our backend features for it to work!
+   Create a `.env` file in the `backend` directory:
    ```
    DATABASE_URL="postgresql://postgres:your_password@localhost:5432/task_management"